wp-plugins/youtube-channel/readme.txt

 == TODO ==

+* Add option to open video for thumbnail image in lightbox
 * Add option to show favorite videos
-* Option to force display of HD video (useless for small sized video?)
-* Add option to show more than one (and how much) latest videos

 == Frequently Asked Questions ==